What is a Locum Pharmacist?

 Why become a Locum Pharmacist?

-People choose to become Locum Pharmacists for a variety of reasons:
+People choose to become Locum Pharmacists with New Directions Pharmacy for a variety of reasons:

 - To gain a wide range of experience